 We admit, when we first visited Greymouth, we didn’t think any luxury stays or premium tours would exist in this down-to-earth mining town.
 Then, we discovered what’s on the outskirts of town, along the beachfront and nestled in primaeval native rainforest.
 Boutique lodges certainly have a presence here, even if they’re hard to find, making your stay on this historical coast of the South Island a special one.
 Combined with awe-inspiring helicopter rides, teeing off on scenic golf courses, and hiking premium trails like the Paparoa Track, these premium lodges complement a luxury stay on the West Coast quite nicely.
 Find out more in The Luxury Guide to Greymouth.

 - Ride “Scenic Class Plus” on the TranzAlpine train (available on Viator, Tripadvisor or Klook)

 - See the Punakaiki Pancake Rocks, Hokitika Gorge or other highlights with Explore West Coast (on Viator and Tripadvisor)

 - Fly and land in the majestic Southern Alps on a helicopter tour

 - Do some boutique shopping and gallery browsing in town.

-For more details on each experience and others, see the 8 Luxury Activities in Greymouth.
+For more details on each experience and others, see the 8 Best Luxury Experiences in Greymouth.

 Luxury Accommodation in Greymouth